-50.2 IP ADDRESS

-This parameter determines the static IP address used by Ki Pro Mini for TCP/IP networking.
+50.2 IP ADDRESS This parameter determines the static IP address used by Ki Pro for TCP/IP networking.
+These are the available options:

-50.2 IP ADDRESS variable Using the adjust buttons, enter an IP address compatible with your LAN (if you have one).
+variable Using the adjust buttons, enter an IP address compatible with your LAN (if you have one).
 If direct connecting to a computer, enter a legal IP address that you'll also enter in the computer's web browser.
 This is only needed for Static IP configurations.
-If 50.1 is set to DHCP and there is a DHCP failure, then the default IP address is: 192.168.0.2 If 50.1 is set to Default Addr , the default static IP address is: 10.65.74.65
+If 50.1 is set to DHCP and there is a DHCP failure, then the default IP address is: 192.168.0.2 If 50.1 is set to Default Addr , the default static IP address is: 10.65.74.65 10.05.74.05

-Note: For parameters 50.2, 50.3, and 50.4, you will be setting IP addresses that consist of "octets" separated by a period (i.e., 10.0.181.0).
+NOTE: For parameters 50.2, 50.3, and 50.4, you will be setting IP addresses that consist of "octets" separated by a period (i.e., 90.0.181.0).
 When editing these, the Select button selects the octet and then the Adjust buttons select the desired number.
 Pressing Select Up again advances to the next octet.
 At the final octet, the address will flash-pressing Select Up at that point confirms the setting.